Business Administration: Management

 This course is designed to introduce the principles of economics and the economic behaviour of individuals and businesses.
 The course examines the roles of business, individuals, and government in the market system.
 Course topics also include the supply and demand model, market structures, price elasticity and regulations.

-This course is designed to explore the variables involved in the start-up and sustainability of entrepreneurial ventures as it relates to your chosen field of study.
-The scope of the course ranges from idea generation to explore new market opportunities to developing strategies to gain and retain clientele.
-Knowledge is applied through the use of case studies and inter-active exercises.
+This course is designed to explore the variables involved in the start-up and sustainability of entrepreneurial ventures.
+Topics covered are idea generation, exploring new market opportunities, and developing strategies to gain and retain clientele.
+Focus is placed on utilizing design-thinking and Business Model Canvas methodologies.

 Prerequisites: